We hear it all the time. “We really want to hire a doula but…

 For low-income families: there are resources available!

 First of all, we also want to acknowledge that for some families, doula fees are completely out of reach.
 While for some people it may be an issue of reconsidering priorities, for others paying a doula’s full fee is simply out of the question.
 It’s important to know that there is a HUGE range of doula fees.
 Some doulas offer free or extremely low cost options when they are new to get experience.
 (Of course in that case, the doula’s education and experience may be very limited, but there is still value in having someone there for support.)
-There are also organizations in some areas that pair volunteer doulas with families in need (for example, Joy in Birthing Foundation and LA Doula Project in Los Angeles, and For the Village in San Diego).
+There are also organizations in some areas that pair volunteer doulas with families in need (for example, Joy in Birthing Foundation in Los Angeles and For the Village in San Diego).
 Many doulas also offer reduced fee or sliding fee options for families who qualify for public assistance programs (like TANF, SNAP, or WIC).
 Many birth workers understand that people experiencing poverty, members of marginalized groups, and people of color are statistically more likely to benefit from the support and advocacy of a doula.
 If you find yourself in one or more of those groups and want to work with a doula, there are ways to make that happen!

 For other families: there are ways to make the investment in doula support doable!